 Mining pools are groups of cooperating miners who agree to share block rewards in proportion to their contributed mining hash power.

-While mining pools are desirable to the average miner as they smooth out rewards and make them more predictable, they unfortunately concentrate power to the mining pool’s owner.
+Mining pools are desirable to the average miner as they make miner rewards more predictable.

 Miners can, however, choose to redirect their hashing power to a different mining pool at anytime.